btroller/btroller.github.io/index.md

 # Personal Info

-I'm a third-year Computer Science major at Cal Poly, San Luis Obispo.
-With a little luck at registration time, I'll graduate in June of 2019.
+I'm a senior-year Computer Science major at Cal Poly, San Luis Obispo.
+I expect to graduate in June of 2019.

-I'm experienced with Windows, Mac (my favorite), and Linux environments.
-I can efficiently use Vim if needed, but I've recently taken a liking to Xcode for its helpful editing features.
+I'm experienced with Mac (my favorite), Windows, and Linux environments.
+I've used a whole variety of tools and software, including Git, SVN, Valgrind, Vim, and Xcode, to namedrop a few.

+I've liked the systems-level programming I've done so far and am interested in security, but I also enjoy iOS app development and want to look into Mac app development.

+### Links
 Github: [btroller](https://github.com/btroller) LinkedIn: [btroller](https://www.linkedin.com/in/btroller) Keybase: [invener](https://keybase.io/invener) Email: [btroller@calpoly.edu](mailto:btroller@calpoly.edu)

 # Personal Projects